62firelight/ArcBuddy-349/README.md

 The second option is mainly for other developers familiar with Angular and Node.js, so that they can develop for the repository and test any contributions at will.

 ### For users
-The EC2 instance running Arc Buddy is still active at the time of writing.
+The EC2 instance running Arc Buddy is currently not active.

-Users can simply navigate to http://ec2-34-239-110-136.compute-1.amazonaws.com/ on a web browser and use the application there.
+Whenever the EC2 instance is active, users can simply navigate to http://ec2-34-239-110-136.compute-1.amazonaws.com/ on a web browser and use the application there.

 ### For developers
 These instructions assume some familiarity with command line interfaces (CLIs).
 You should also have created a [Bungie.net account](https://www.bungie.net/) and an [AWS account.](https://aws.amazon.com/)